Hyperphantasia: Memory

-Vivid mental imagery as observed in hyperphantasia impacts people's ability to “mental time travel”, or the ability to remember past events as well as imagine future events.
+Vivid mental imagery as observed in hyperphantasia impacts people's ability for "mental time travel", or the ability to remember past events as well as imagine future events.
 Hyperphantasics have reported more sensory details of episodic memories and future event constructions.

 Episodic and autobiographical memories are reliant on sensory-perceptual data such as visual imagery.
-Concepts such as ‘flashbulb memories’ - which are powerful autobiographical memories that we often relive – are often built on vivid visual snapshots.
+Concepts such as "flashbulb memories", which are powerful autobiographical memories that we often relive, are often built on vivid visual snapshots.
 Evidence has shown that individuals exhibiting increased imagery vividness also often recall autobiographical memories with richer descriptions as well as with more fluency.
 Additionally, disorders that affect vision and visual imagery such as aphantasia have been linked to autobiographical amnesia, depicting the importance of visual imagery to autobiographical recall.
 This relationship of imagery vividness and improved autobiographical memory recall is evidenced across both clinical and non-clinical populations.

-There is a lack of research on the impacts of vivid mental imagery on imagining future events and possible scenarios (episodic future thinking); however, research has shown that increased vivid imagery will predict the “clarity of spatial context, the feeling of emotions, and the intensity and personal importance of the events”.
+There is a lack of research on the impacts of vivid mental imagery on imagining future events and possible scenarios (episodic future thinking); however, research has shown that increased vivid imagery will predict the "clarity of spatial context, the feeling of emotions, and the intensity and personal importance of the events".
 This implies that hyperphantasics may be better at planning for the future and predicting how events may impact them.
 Additionally, this explains why vivid imagery helps with perceptual acuity.
 Research has shown that higher VVIQ scores predict rapid and more precise decision-making in the face of a threat.

 Personality

-Hyperphantasia has been shown to be associated with higher levels of ‘openness’ in the Big Five personality traits, using the NEO personality inventory.
-This entails more openness to "new experiences, broad interests, an active imagination and a likelihood of experiencing more positive and negative emotions more keenly than other people".
+Hyperphantasia has been shown to be associated with higher levels of "openness" in the Big Five personality traits, using the NEO personality inventory.
+This entails more openness to "new experiences, broad interests, an active imagination and a likelihood of experiencing positive and negative emotions more keenly than other people".

-Occupation

-Research has shown that having hyperphantasia may impact the occupational preference of individuals.
-Hyperphantasics are significantly more likely to work in traditionally creative roles within "Arts, Design, Entertainment, Sports, and Media" in comparison to their aphantasic counterparts.